 Many applications demand ultra low power consumption from the various system components, particularly when system power is derived from primary or rechargeable batteries.
 Moreover, in systems utilizing RTCs it is essential that when main power is interrupted, the standby power of the RTC be exceedingly low in order to achieve maximum run time from the backup power source.
-A commonly used RTC is the Micro Crystal RV-2123.
-Because the device has very low operating current in backup mode - typically 130nA at 3V - a miniature EnerChip device with integrated power management can provide up to several days of backup power to the RTC when main power is interrupted.
-This Application Note describes use of the EnerChip CC - solid state energy storage integrated with battery management in a single package - as a backup power source for the RV-2123 RTC.
+A commonly used RTC is the Dallas/Maxim DS1340.
+The device has a VBACKUP pin to which a backup power source such as an EnerChip can be connected.
+Because the device has low operating current in backup mode - typically 800nA to maintain the RTC and 25nA data retention current - a miniature EnerChip device with integrated power management can provide up to several days of backup power when main power is interrupted.
+This Application Note describes circuits utilizing the EnerChip CC as a backup power source for the DS1340 RTC.

 A typical application circuit is shown in Figure 1.
-Main power is fed to the CBC31xx, which in turn powers the RV-2123.
+Main power is fed to both the CBC31xx and DS1340.
 When the supply voltage drops below a specific threshold as detected by the CBC31xx, the EnerChip solid state battery embedded in the EnerChip CC delivers power to the RTC through the CBC31xx VOUT pin.